Tilbury Douglas: 2022: Re-establishment of Tilbury Douglas contracting business

 In January 2022, Kier Group was reported to be in advanced talks to acquire Tilbury Douglas, with speculation Kier might pay around £50m for the almost-£500m turnover contractor.
 However, Kier discontinued negotiations in March 2022.
 In June 2022, Tilbury Douglas fully separated from Interserve Group and became a standalone construction contracting company owned by Interserve banks.
 Managing director Paul Gandy said the business had delivered more than £500m of projects in 2021, and its order-book totalled over £1bn.
 In the year to December 2019, it had a turnover of £480m but reported a £95m pre-tax loss.
 Tilbury Douglas had been the last major part of Interserve Group.

 In August 2022, Northumbrian Water issued a claim for £23m from Tilbury Douglas and a joint venture partner (Doosan Enpure) relating to works undertaken as Interserve at Horsley treatment works; Tilbury Douglas disputed the claim but it was upheld by the High Court in November 2022.
 Tilbury Douglas accounts for the year to 31 December 2020 showed a turnover of £372m, down from £480m in 2019, and a pre-tax profit of £15.4m over the period, improving from the £91m loss it posted the year before.

 By February 2023, Tilbury Douglas had resolved all of its energy-from-waste (EfW) issues and the Northumbrian Water case to achieve a "stable position".
 In its accounts for the year to 31 December 2022, the company made an £8.3m profit on a turnover of £446.9m having incurred some £2m costs in restructuring the business after leaving the Interserve Group.

 By May 2024, Tilbury Douglas had cleared legacy Interserve commitments and was profitable in its first full year as a standalone contractor.
 In the year to December 2023, it reported revenue of £507m generating a pre-tax profit of almost £6m, and its order book stood at over £1bn.

 In September 2024, Tilbury Douglas announced that CEO Paul Gandy would be standing down in November 2024, becoming president of the Chartered Institute of Building.
 He was replaced by former Bouygues UK chief operating officer Craig Tatton, who joined Interserve, now Tilbury Douglas, in 2017 and became COO in 2022.
 In the year to December 2024, the company reported turnover of £542m (up 7%) and a profit of £16.6m (up 30%).

 In June 2025 it was reported that former Interserve shareholders had divested their interest in Tilbury Douglas, leaving the contractor jointely owned by Irish investors Burlington Loan Management and Guernsey-registered Pun Holdings.

+In May 2026, Tilbury Douglas reported income of £600.1m for the year to 31 December 2025 (up from £541.6m in 2024) and a pre-tax profit up 23% to £14.8m.
+Its average monthly headcount was 1,268.
+It later (July 2026) also restored its balance sheet to a positive net asset position.
+Also in early 2026, Tilbury Douglas was one of the first UK contractors to deploy a humanoid construction robot onsite.